Application: Communication Sciences and Disorders Centralized Application Service

 To complete an application for admission, send the following application materials via CSDCAS by the deadline:

 1. Complete the CSDCAS Application.
-For the 2021-22 cycle, the application portal opens on July 15, 2021.
-The deadline for complete CSDCAS applications (e-submitted, payment received, and all materials received) is January 15, 2022.
+For the 2023-2024 cycle, the application portal opens in July 2023.
+The deadline for complete CSDCAS applications (e-submitted, payment received, and all materials received) is January 15, 2024.
 It is the applicant's responsibility to monitor progress of the application and to make sure that it is completed by the due date.

 a.
 Send official transcripts from all college-level institutions ever attended (including high school dual enrollment) to CSDCAS.
 Applicants are strongly encouraged to submit transcripts to CSDCAS at least 4 weeks before the application deadline of January 15 to allow time for processing.